maaretp/EnsembleProgramming/README.md

-# MobProgrammingGuidebook
+# Ensemble Programming Guidebook
-Mob Programming Guidebook - the condensed guide to getting started with mobbing.
+Ensemble Programming Guidebook - the condensed guide to getting started with ensembling.